blukii/Developers/blukiiHub/doku_api_en.md

     ]
 }
 ```
-Basically, a new block is added per Beacon from which the Hub receives data.
+Basically, a new block is added per blukii from which the Hub receives data.
 Such a block always consists of:
 - _macAddress_: MAC Address of the blukii.
 - _rssi_: Returns a list of records with information about the Bluetooth connection.

-Depending on the configuration and hardware variant of the Beacon, the following parts may be added:
+Depending on the configuration and hardware variant of the blukii, the following parts may be added:
 - _beaconSensorData_: Returns a list of data with magnetism, acceleration and/or environment data.
-- _iBeaconData_: Returns a list of datasets with th iBeacon Data such as UUID, Major, Minor and measuredPower.
+- _iBeaconData_: Returns a list of datasets with the iBeacon Data such as UUID, Major, Minor and measured Power.
 - _eddystoneUID_: Returns a list of datasets with uidNamespace and uidInstance.
-- _eddystoneURL_: Returns a list of urls.
+- _eddystoneURL_: Returns a list of URLs.
-- _eddystoneTLM_: Returns a list of datasets with the Eddysteon TLM data.
+- _eddystoneTLM_: Returns a list of datasets with the Eddystone TLM data.

 ### Detailed description of the values